 Pia Heikkinen is Northwestern Ontario Regional RAAM Coordinator, with 23 plus years working in addiction and mental health for St Joseph’s Care Group in Thunder Bay.
 She is also the chair of the Northwestern Ontario Regional RAAM Steering Committee.
 Her variety of work experience ranges from creating and managing addiction intervention and prevention programs, to providing leadership for intensive residential addiction treatment programs.
 Most recently Pia has taken on the role as the lead for eight Northwestern Ontario RAAM clinic sites, helping support, coordinate and guide them in the creation and expansion of a hub and spoke model of care in the region.
 She is a strong advocate for Northwestern Ontario, which is characterized by a vast geographical area, scattered with small rural and remote communities.
 Pia brings a unique perspective to the voice of the region which is embedded in cultural safety and delivered through an equity lens.

 Mae Katt is a Primary Health Care Nurse Practitioner from Temagami First Nation and lives in Thunder Bay, Ontario.
 She holds an Honours degree in Nursing, Master of Education (Curriculum Specialty) and has an Honorary Doctor of Laws degree from Trent University.
-She coordinates a Mobile Treatment Team that provides opiate-agonist treatment with Suboxone and Sublocade in remote and rural First Nations communities.
+She coordinates a Mobile Treatment Team that provides opiate-agonist treatment with Suboxone buprenorphine-naloxone and injectable buprenorphine in remote and rural First Nations communities.
 For the past 20 years, Mae has provided primary care and mental health care to students in an urban based Indigenous high school.

 Adam McInnis RN, BsCN, MScCH (AMH), MN NP (Student) is the Nursing Team Lead of Addiction Medicine at CMHA Thames Valley Addiction & Mental Health Services, based in London, Ontario.
 Adam completed his graduate studies at the University of Toronto with a Master of Science in Community Health, specializing in Addictions and Mental Health.
 During this time, he worked at Sherbourne Health, caring for individuals experiencing homelessness, and CAMH on the TAY/PICU Unit (Transitionally Aged Youth & Psychiatric Intensive Care Unit).
 Adam was recently appointed to the Mental Health & Addictions Advisory Panel (MHAAP) for the London Police Service Board.
 He is also working with the Centre of Excellence on the Mental Health and Addictions ‘Bed-Based Services For Substance Use’ task group.
 Adam combines his clinical practice, public health background and lived experience inspiring hope and change amongst his clients and colleagues in the community of London and on a provincial level.